jbukoski/PotentialNaturalRegeneration/README.md

 ### Felipe tasks

-- [ ] Felipe, you should include the data that we have information for layers that we have comments in orange and it will help us to define the year we will use (or window) for each layer.
+- [X] Felipe, you should include the data that we have information for layers that we have comments in orange and it will help us to define the year we will use (or window) for each layer.
 The first thing is to have this table full and ready to be used.
+- [X] share with Hawthorn how we defined retorable ([see 11th point of "About layers" section](#about-layers))/non-restorable ([see 10th point of "About layers" section](#about-layers)) areas;
+- [ ] Felipe, I have sent you other potential data, can you review your e mails to check if you can get  and process it. **Is it the same we used to Luí analysis?**
+- [ ] Felipe, attached the supplementary material for the AF study.
+There you can find all variables we used and the buffer sizes as well (I think so).
 - [ ] Felipe produce the new layers we will need - layers based on distance and with other years.
 - [ ] Felipe produce data in the buffer sizes we discussed and extract data for mean at the country or county level - Hawthorne, you need to suggest here.
 - [ ] Felipe start to extract data in the stratified sample that we have discussed with Hathorne.
 - [ ] Check how feasably would be generating 1.1 milion points.
 [More info on "Questions I believe been answered"](#questions-i-believe-been-answered);
 - [ ] Check if Hawthorne concern about getting NA/NoData values is needed or we could avoid it somehow, reduzing number of points to be generated;
-- [ ] Felipe, I have sent you other potential data, can you review your e mails to check if you can get  and process it. **Is it the same we used to Luí analysis?**
 - [ ] take a look on layer about River
-- [ ] Felipe, attached the supplementary material for the AF study.
-There you can find all variables we used and the buffer sizes as well (I think so).
 - [ ] It would be better to start with a more constrained problem.
 It would be ideal to take on the modelling for one of the biomes in Brazil because we already have a modelling framework that works quite well for the **AF** and could be readily adapted to other biomes.
 But I will write up the modelling process in detail for this global analysis and we can talk through it.
-- [ ] share with Hawthorn how we defined retorable/non-restorable areas; Restorable areas - we have, at least, four ways to do it:
 - [ ] Build distance to nearest forest at a 30m resolution and would need to be done at two time periods [see ](#questions-i-believe-been-answered).
     1. for the current modelling we need distance to forest near to the beginning of our time period (not sure what time period the Fagan data spans - is it ~~1995~~ 2000-2015?). **Aclaration** see [Matt's data section for more infor about time range](#matts-data);
     1. if distance to forest is included in the final model (it probably will be) we also need distance to current forest for the predictive modelling - so perhaps based on the most recent Hansen data;